deeleeramone/openbb-empty/openbb_empty/README.md

 # Empty OpenBB

-Only the core OpenBB infrastructure is included (optional Charting), Jupyter Notebook, and IPython.
+Only the core OpenBB infrastructure is included (optional Charting, Jupyter Notebook).

 The repository is intended to be cloned as a lightweight development environment.
-Alternative, use `pip install` to install a core application shell with build and launch scripts.
+Alternatively, use `pip install` to install a core application shell with build and launch scripts.

 ## Installation